Margaret L. Peiser (nee Dick)

 MUNSTER, IN — Margaret L. Peiser (nee Dick), 73, of Munster, IN, passed away suddenly on April 6, 2021.

-Margaret is survived by her loving husband, Wolfdietrich "Wolf or Dieter" Peiser of 52 years; her loving sons, Eric (Dianna) Peiser, Ernest (Gisele) Peiser and Kenneth Peiser; as well as her brother, Peter (Marilyn) Dick.
+Margaret is survived by her loving husband, Wolfdietrich "Wolf or Dieter" Peiser of 52 years; her loving sons, Eric (Dianna) Peiser, Ernest (Gisele) Peiser and Kenneth Peiser; as well as her brother, Peter (Marilyn) Dick; and grandchildren, Corey Peiser and Jeremy Artka.
 She was preceded in death by her parents, Henry and Elizabeth (Wenger) Dick, and sister, Susan Schmidt.

 A memorial service will be held at St. Paul's Evangelical Lutheran Church, 8601 Harrison Ave., Munster, IN, on Saturday April 10, 2021, at 3:00 p.m. with a visitation starting at 2:00 p.m. and Pastor Peter Speckhard officiating.